erdogant/pca/docs/source/Plots.rst

 Biplot
 ###############

-The biplot show the loadings (arrows) together with the samples (scatterplot).
+The biplot draws the loadings (arrows) together with the samples (scatterplot).
 The loadings can be colored red and blue which indicates the strength of the particular feature in the PC.

 For each principal component (PC), the feature is determined with the largest absolute loading.
 This indicates which feature contributes the most to each PC and can occur in multiple PCs.